gemrb/gemrb.github.io/Install.md

 video](http://www.youtube.com/watch?v=32BZouraDPM) for a walkthrough on how to fix the encountered problems and set up the paths properly.*

-## Windows

-The default config file `GemRB.cfg.sample` is preconfigured as if you unpacked the archive into `C:\`.
-If you haven't, edit it with a text editor, change `PluginsPath` to `.\plugins` and remove the hash `#` in front of it.

 # Run GemRB

 You will know GemRB is set up correctly once you can see the main game screen.
 If that doesn't happen, check the end of the log for errors and fix the configuration file as needed.
-Usually the game path is set wrong, but also IWD2 doesn't work at the preset resolution (change to `800x600`).
+Usually the game path is set wrong.

 Run the `gemrb` binary, specifying the desired configuration: `gemrb.exe -c torment.cfg`.
 If you named the configuration file `GemRB.cfg` and put it in the same folder as the binary,